UK Bee Species Guide: Types, Seasons & Identification

-Bees are a familiar sight in the UK — from gardens and allotments to parks, hedgerows, and even city streets.
-However, while most people see them regularly, telling one species from another can feel surprisingly difficult.
-On top of that, it’s not always obvious why certain bees appear at specific times of year.
+Bees are a familiar sight across the UK — from gardens and allotments to hedgerows, parks, and even city streets.
+Most people see them regularly, but recognising what they’re looking at — and understanding why certain bees appear at different times of year — isn’t always straightforward.

 This hub is built around practical, real‑world understanding of UK bees.
 It helps you: